PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   :param string function: the name of a Lua function

+.. function:: LuaRule(function)

+  .. versionadded:: 1.5.0

+  Invoke a Lua function that accepts a :class:`DNSQuestion` object.

+  The ``function`` should return true if the query matches, or false otherwise.
+If the Lua code fails, false is returned.

+  :param string function: the name of a Lua function

 .. function:: MaxQPSIPRule(qps[, v4Mask[, v6Mask[, burst[, expiration[, cleanupDelay[, scanFraction]]]]]])

   .. versionchanged:: 1.3.1